-• For IEC standard, the patient support system coincides with the fixed system when the couch angle is zero.
+• For IEC standard, the patient support system coincides with the fixed system when the couch/chair angle is zero.
 The positive rotation direction is defined to be counter-clockwise as seen from above.

-• For Non-IEC 1 (Varian IEC) machine scale, the patient support system coincides with the fixed system when the couch angle is zero.
+• For Non-IEC 1 (Varian IEC) machine scale, the patient support system coincides with the fixed system when the couch/chair angle is zero.
 The positive rotation direction is defined to be clockwise as seen from above.

-For Non-IEC 2 (Varian Standard) machine scale, the couch angle is 180 degrees when the IEC couch angle is zero degrees.
+• For Non-IEC 2 (Varian Standard) machine scale, the couch angle is 180 degrees when the IEC couch/chair angle is zero degrees.
 The positive rotation direction is defined to be clockwise as seen from above.

-Note: If a LINAC is configured to use couch angle as IEC 61217, the angle unit is given as unit is given as [deg Non-IEC] in the user interface and as [deg Non-IEC CW] in plan reports.
+- Note: If a LINAC is configured to use couch angle as IEC 61217, the angle unit is given as [deg]. - Note: If a LINAC is configured to use couch angle as Non-IEC 1 ("Varian IEC"), the angle unit is given as [deg Non-IEC] in the user interface and as [deg Non-IEC CW] in plan reports. - Note: If a LINAC is configured to use couch angle as Non-IEC 2 ("Varian Standard"), the angle unit is given as [deg Non-IEC] in the user interface and as [deg Non-IEC CW] in plan reports.

-[deq].

-If a LINAC is configured to use couch angle as Non-IEC 1 ("Varian IEC"), the angle Note:

-Note: If a LINAC is configured to use couch angle as Non-IEC 2 ("Varian Standard"), the angle unit is given as [deq Non-IEC] in the user interface and as [deq Non-IEC CW]

-in plan reports.